ABCD-DEVCOM/ABCD-DEVCOM.github.io/docs/abcd-administration/access-management/ip-access-control.md

 ![Valid IP Addresses Field](../../media/database-architecture-and-administration/ip-access-control.png)

-*(Note: Replace the image path above with the correct path where you save your screenshot).*

 ## Configuration Options

 In the **Valid IP adresses** field, you can define the access rules using the following formats: